HarikrishnanBalagopal/move2kube-wasm/README.md

 $ make copy-web
 ```

-This copies the built `m2k-web-ui/dist` directory into `docs` directory
+This copies the built `m2k-web-ui/dist` directory into `docs` directory.